 For a more accurate estimate of forgiveness, download our spreadsheet or follow these steps:

-The resulting total is the amount that will be forgiven from the loan.
-While it isn’t as quick as the calculation provided in the bill or on the form, it will give you some peace of mind.
+The resulting total is the loan amount that can potentially be forgiven.
+While this calculation isn’t as quick as the provided in the language of the CARES Act or on the form, it will give you some peace of mind.
 The best advice we’ve received from our conversation with lenders is to keep great records of each expense paid from the proceeds of the loan to ensure you have a paper trail when asking for forgiveness.

-At Fit Small Business, we used a more detailed method for our internal calculations of forgiveness amounts.
-However, on the SBA form we completed for South End Capital, we used the method described in the act.
-South End Capital is not accepting applications at this time, so a broker like Lendio may be a better option for applicants.
-In both cases, we found the methods were similar, and we expect it will be the same for most business owners.
+At Fit Small Business, we used a more detailed method for our internal calculations for what we could borrow and the forgiveness amounts.
+However, the official SBA form uses the method described in the act.
+In comparing the calculations, we found that both methods produced similar results, and we expect it will be the same for most business owners.
 The only exception is if you have high payroll or rent/mortgage costs due to location or staffing.

 Paycheck Protection Program Loan Costs